thblt/pgp-words.rs/README.md

 `pgp-words.rs` is a Rust implementation of the [PGP Word List](https://en.wikipedia.org/wiki/PGP_word_list).
-The word list was designed to make it easy to convey sequences of bytes using only voice, and is particularly suited for transmitting key fingerprints and other similar sequences over the phone.
+The word list was designed to make it easy to convey sequences of bytes using only voice, and is particularly suited for validating public key fingerprints and other similar sequences over the phone.
 Even in the same physical place, it's easier to just read a bunch of words out loud than to spell a sequence of hex digits (was that 3 times `F` or `3F`?)

-Each word represents exactly one byte.
+Each word represents exactly one possible byte value.
 To avoid errors, there are actually 512 words in the list (two per possible byte value) and words are selected depending on the parity of the byte position.
 For example, `0x9e` is *quiver* if the byte position in the sequence is an even number, *onlooker* if it is odd.

 # Usage